KIDS KITE CAMP

 Location: Kanaha Beach Park (western end = Kite Beach).

 Why a Kids Camp?
-Kids are special,and they are fast learners. they learn differently from adults and they learn better with other kids.
+Kids are special, and they are fast learners. they learn differently from adults and they learn better with other kids.
 We have lots of experience teaching kite flying to young children.
 We have special Clinics, and activities, and mixed family sessions.
-Our instructors have specialty training to prepare them for our kids program.
+Our instructors have specialty training to prepare them for our kid’s program.

 Our Program: Our “Teaching Kiteboarding to Kids” Course is recognized by the IKO (International Kiteboarding Organization). and is taught is selected schools by specially trained Kiteboarding instructors.
 Kids lessons are shorter than adult lessons, usually lasting between one and two hours.
-Siblings, friends and families can learn together as a fun group activity.
+Siblings, friends, and families can learn together as a fun group activity.
 Kids are very impressionable, and forming a positive first experience, is vital in shaping their attitudes to the wind and water for the rest of their lives.
 The first day is one of the most important in a kids Kiteboarding career.
 Many newcomers will decide on this day whether this is the right sport for them or not.
 Much depends on the experiences that kids will have in the first few hours or even minutes.
 At Action Sports Maui we know how important your kids first day is, and we do our very best to give kids a safe, fun and empowering experience.

 About Kiteboarding: Kiteboarding isn’t especially difficult, but it is technical.
 The Kite acts more like a wing than a sail does.
-So flyers need to know how to control the kite, before we give them too much power.
+So flyers need to know how to control the kite before we give them too much power.
 They also have to know how to use the kite’s stopping mechanisms, called “safety systems”.
-After they master the kite on land, they learn to use it in the water, they need to learn how to relaunch the kite after it falls in the water.
+After they master the kite on land, they learn to use it in the water, they need to learn how to relaunch the kite after it falls into the water.
 Then they learn how to use the board and kite together.
 “Kite-Boarding” is essentially two sports in one, kite-flying and board-riding.
-The board we use is very similar to a wake-board, or snow-board.
+The board we use is very similar to a wake-board, or snowboard.

 The Progression: The kiteboarding skills progression is an ordered list of skills that are needed to kiteboard.
 The progression has been refined over the last 18 years and has also been adapted for children too.
 Kiteboarding can take on average 10-15 hours to learn the basics, so it lends itself to multi-day courses and camps too.
 Younger kids may take several camps to get their first rides, older kids will progress at different rates depending on their background experience in other sports and water skills.
-We never push the students faster then their comfort level, or the level needed to maintain safety.
+We never push the students faster than their comfort level, or the level needed to maintain safety.

 Kite Skills; We start with the trainer kite on land to teach kids the steering reflexes that are so important to successful kite-flying.
-The trainer kite is smaller than the full size kite kids will be using in the next steps.
+The trainer kite is smaller than the full-size kite kids will be using in the next steps.
 The trainer kite allows kids to experiment with the wind and get the feel for the kite.
 During this process kids will also learn about wind direction, flying in the wind window, using power-zones.
 Bigger kids will be using the harness and using the other safety systems.

 Water Skills.
 We move onto the larger inflatable kite.
 The inflatable kites are what we use in the water because they float and are able to be relaunched.
 Kids will discover how to handle the kite and use kite power to return to the beach and to provide locomotion.
 We show the correct way to set up the equipment and how to use the various safety systems.
 All students will wear a life jacket and harness.
 Then moving from the land to the water kids will learn how to launch the kite safely.
 The instructor takes them on a tandem run in the water.
 The instructor flies the kite first, demonstrating the techniques.
 Students then learn to fly the kite on the water without the board.
 This is called “body dragging”.
 Kids will fly the kites and “drag” away from shore, and body-surf a downwind course and steer back, return to the beach and learn the “self-exit”.
 Next kids learn to steer the kite “single-handed” while using the harness. (must be confident in water)